Stage 27 of the London Spiral, a walk round the whole of London from the centre to the edge, spiralling slowly outwards.

 Why are these places never cleaned up?

 About a hundred years ago 25,000 houses were built on the flat marsh lands – the size of a town, and yet it’s not a town, not yet, it’s an outlier.
 No garden suburb this.
 Street after similar street.
 Its self-image is poverty – that’s what the litter signifies.
 But in reality Barking is rich.
 Why else do people come here from all over the world?
 Of course, they didn’t mean to end up exactly here.
 But there’s theatre, transport, parkland, markets, and people trading, studying, working.
-All it lacks is self-confidence, and to gain self-confidence it needs freedom.
+All it lacks is self-confidence.

 What Beckton needs is friends.
 Friends who will come together and clean up the thrown-away plastics, heal the flame-sored ground, plant new trees, make the parks bigger.
 Make them safer.